We may receive compensation when you click on links to products from our partners.

 Why is it worthwhile?

-Any form of work experience is beneficial for students, but it is nowadays deemed as an essential in order get ahead in the job market and stand out from fellow competitors.
-Team work, organisation, communication and time management are all skills that are tested in the work environment, and an internship will most certainly help develop this skillset.
+Any form of work experience is beneficial for students, but it is nowadays deemed as essential in order to get ahead in the job market and stand out from fellow competitors.
+Teamwork, organization, communication, and time management are all skills that are tested in the work environment, and an internship will most certainly help develop this skillset.
 As well as being a great confidence builder and learning curve, it looks great on a CV.
-The more work experience on a CV, the more chance you have in impressing a recruiter or potential future employer.
+The more work experience on a cv, the more chance you have in impressing a recruiter or potential future employer.

 How to get the most out of it: